 What is the secret to good metemgee?

 Fresh coconut milk is really the secret to good metemgee.
-The consistency of fresh coconut milk is thinner than canned coconut milk.
-When this milk is boiled to a reduction, the curdles separate and the coconut oil floats to the top of the broth.
+Most canned coconut milk contains gums and preservatives that keep the milk from curdling and separating when cooking.
+This is great for other coconut broth dishes but not for metemgee.
+Use fresh coconut milk for the best metemgee.
+When fresh coconut milk is boiled to a reduction, the curdles separate and the coconut oil floats to the top of the broth.

 This is why the best metemgee has white coconut milk curdles.
 These little curdles is a tell tale sign of good metemgee.
 Click here to see my tips for finding a good dry (brown) coconut.